Carmichael School of Medicine: History

 The roof over hall and staircase is arranged in a novel manner, being a hammer beam carrying a lantern.
 The dissecting-room roof is a king post, span 21 feet; the anatomical and chemical theatres 25 feet span, queen post.

 The dissecting-room floor is tiled, being formed of brick arches carried on iron girders 10 feet apart.
 The floor has been executed in accordance with the directions of W. Anderson, Esq., C.E., of Messrs.
 Courtney and Stephens, Blackhall-place.
-Tlie advantage of this floor is, that it can be easily flushed with water, which, in a dissecting room, is very desirable.
+The advantage of this floor is, that it can be easily flushed with water, which, in a dissecting room, is very desirable.
 There is a Portland stone channel course along one wall of this room towards which the floor has a fall; the water is carried out by a pipe through the wall to the drain.

 The stairs are granite, with an ornamental iron balustrade set in a Caen stone plinth supporting the handrail.

 The upper arcade of the staircase is formed with three flat arches, carried by Portland stone piers with carved capitals and bases; the parapet of Caen stone is pierced with a geometrical pattern.
 The proprietors have adopted the system of electric bells.
 The carvings have been very creditably executed by Mr. Harrison, under the directions of the architect.

 We feel it a duty to record the generosity of Mrs. Carmichael, the widow of the founder, who has nobly endeavoured to second her husband's munificent intentions by placing the money at the immediate disposal of the proprietors, instead of reserving it for her use, as she might have done, until after her death.